Human Chorionic Gonadotropin (HCG) Diet

 - A plateau during the second course may occur, but usually corrects itself.
 When this occurs, patients are given a short protocol to help.

-- Rare interruption in weight loss for 10 days—usually in advanced cases only and hardly ever during the first course of treatment, or in people with fixed obesity of 10 years or more who have rapidly enlarged beyond their weight
+- Rare interruption in weight loss for 10 days - usually in advanced cases only and hardly ever during the first course of management, or in people with fixed obesity of 10 years or more who have rapidly enlarged beyond their weight

-- Interruption that occurs a few days before or after menstruation, and in some, at the time of ovulation—same thing may occur if a woman becomes pregnant during treatment (if a pregnancy test is performed it needs to be done at least five days after the last HCG treatment because it may cause false-positive)
+- Interruption that occurs a few days before or after menstruation, and in some, at the time of ovulation -same thing may occur if a woman becomes pregnant during management (if a pregnancy test is performed it needs to be done at least five days after the last HCG management because it may cause false-positive)

-- Menopause, like menstruation, may also interfere with treatments
+- Menopause, like menstruation, may also interfere with management

 Interruption may also occur due to a dietary error.
 Since blood is saturated on HCG diencephalon resetting, excess water is retained when excess calories are consumed.
 Salt is not restricted on this diet; however, daily intake should be consistent.
 Trying to get the body to retain less fluid by drinking less is futile and harmful.